 For a list of accepted panels, demos and portfolios please scroll down.
-More info on these will be added soon.
+Details in menu to the left.

 We invite proposals for panels, portfolios, demonstrations, and other projects that encompass contemporary printmaking practices, book arts, 3-dimensional works on paper and related fields.

 Students and professionals are encouraged to submit proposals.
 RMPA promotes the inclusion of students and early career artists in its symposium programing.

 Sheya Remba is the Director of the Mixografia Workshop in Los Angeles, CA. Mixografia is somewhat unique in that it has developed techniques for creating 3 dimensional prints out of cast paper processes.
 As the Mixografia® printing technique has developed and evolved, it has been able to produce increasingly complex works of art that have come to redefine the category of “print.”
 The versatility of the Mixografia® prints allows artists greater conceptual possibilities, greater creative freedom and possibility.
 Because of the quality and adaptability of the processes, the artist’s ideas are not constrained in the way they would be while working with a strictly two-dimensional medium.
 Artists have the potential to think in an entirely innovative way with the option to render materials on a print on paper.
 Mixografia has produced over 600 unique editions by 89 artists and has exhibited pieces at institutions around the world including Staadliche Kunsthalle, Berlin; Instituto de Arte Contemporáneo, Lima; Los Angeles County Museum of Art, Los Angeles; Centro de Arte Reina Sofía, Madrid; Museo de Arte Moderno, Mexico City; Georgia Museum of Art, Athens and the Museum of Modern Art, New York.